L0rdGabbers/CAC-sheets/README.md

 ### *Calling the main menu twice*
 * There was an issue where, if you had performed a number of tasks on this program and then called the close program function, it would return to the main menu.
 After doing this a number of times, it would, eventually close.
 * This bug was caused by forgetting to add 'break' into a while True loop, and so whilst other functions were successfully being called, when they had finished their instructions, the main menu would resume its unfinished loop.
-* This issue was resolved by adding 'break' whereever the main() function was called in any and all while True loops.
+* This issue was resolved by adding 'break' whereever the functions inside the main() function was called.

 ### *Unresolved bugs*
 *No other bugs have been found after going through the entirety of the code.